TimonPeng/sixtyfourgame/README.md

 SFGInstruction::MintNFT(bidEntryNumber)
 - Mints NFT for a BidEntry and sends to saved pubkey
 - Can only be done if auction_end_block_number is passed
-- Can only be done by anyone
+- Can be done by anyone

 SFGInstruction::InitiatePlay(square)
 - Deposit NFT to initiate play